foam-framework/foam2/src/foam/nanos/rope/README.md

 ```

 &nbsp;
-Finally, we finish this examply by setting up the User DAO to Transaction DAO ROPE and we are done.
+Finally, we finish this examply by setting up the `userDAO` to `transactionDAO` ROPE and we are done.
 Here an account can be created, read, updated, and deleted by any user that is the "owner" to the account.

 ``` java
     createMap.put("__default__", new ArrayList<String>(Arrays.asList( "__terminate__" )));